Ayo4115/Automated-AWS-Receipt-Processing-System/README.md

 Alarms: A Billing Alarm is set to notify the administrator if the monthly spend exceeds a defined threshold (e.g., $5), preventing unexpected costs from high-volume uploads.

 Traces (X-Ray): (Optional add-on) Used to visualize the latency between S3, Textract, and DynamoDB to identify bottlenecks in the processing chain.

+## 🏁 Conclusion

+This project successfully demonstrates the power of **Event-Driven Architecture (EDA)** in solving real-world business challenges.
+By leveraging AWS serverless technologies, I built a system that is not only highly scalable and durable but also extremely cost-effective, with a near-zero cost floor for low-volume usage.

+### Key Takeaways:

+- **Serverless First:** Learned how to architect solutions without managing underlying infrastructure, reducing operational complexity.
+- **AI Integration:** Gained hands-on experience integrating Managed AI services (Amazon Textract) to turn unstructured image data into actionable structured data.
+- **Cloud Security:** Applied industry-standard security practices using IAM roles and the Principle of Least Privilege.

+This pipeline serves as a foundation for more complex document processing workflows, such as automated invoice approval systems or real-time financial auditing tools.